1.1 “Acknowledgment of Order” the written acceptance of the Order by the Supplier.

 - Subject to clause 6.5, if the Supplier fails to deliver the Goods, its liability shall be limited to the costs and expenses incurred by the Customer in obtaining replacement goods of similar description and quality in the cheapest market available, less the price of the Goods.

-- The Supplier may deliver the Goods by separate instalments.
-Each separate instalment may be invoiced separately and then otherwise paid for in accordance with the provisions in these Conditions.
+- The Supplier may deliver the Goods by separate installments.
+Each separate installment may be invoiced separately and then otherwise paid for in accordance with the provisions in these Conditions.

 - The Customer shall take delivery of the Goods tendered notwithstanding that the quantity so delivered shall be either greater or lesser than the quantity purchased provided that:

-(a) such discrepancy in quantity shall not exceed 10% or be more than 5 items; and
+(a) such discrepancy in quantity shall not exceed 10%; and

 6.10 The failure of the Supplier to deliver any Goods on any given delivery date shall not entitle either party to treat this contract as repudiated.